If you’re interested in translating or adapting this post, pleaseemail us first.

 What is Browserslist?

-With Autoprefixer, you can specify which browser versions do you wish to target in your application.
-This way, Autoprefixer will only add the CSS prefixes required for selected browsers.
+With Autoprefixer, you can specify which browser versions you wish to target in your application; Autoprefixer will only add the CSS prefixes required for selected browsers.

 autoprefixer({ browsers })

-From the very start, we have recommended against freezing browser versions with a specific number.
-Browsers update way too often these days, so it is easy to forget to update supported versions in your config.
+From the very start, we’ve recommended against freezing browser versions with a specific number.
+Browsers update way too often these days, and it’s easy to forget to update the supported versions in your config.

-That is why since the first version Autoprefixer supports specific queries to select browsers according to the Can I Use browser usage database.
+That’s why Autoprefixer has supported specific queries to select browsers according to the Can I Use browser usage database since the first version.
 For example, > 1%

 autoprefixer({ browsers: 'last 2 versions, > 1%' })